Greatest Love of All (Whitney Houston recording): Live performances

 Houston performing Greatest Love of All during the Welcome Home Heroes with Whitney Houston concert in 1991.

 Houston, who often called the ballad the favorite of her songs to perform, would perform the song on all of her regional and world tours.
-During the US Summer Tour (1985) and the Greatest Love World Tour (1986), she would open the tours with the bridge and close the song by performing a slowed-down gospel-influenced rendition.
+During the US Summer Tour (1985) and the Greatest Love World Tour (1986), she would open the shows with the bridge and close the show by performing a slowed-down gospel-influenced rendition.

 In May 1987, Houston performed the song for the Linda Creed Memorial Scholarship Fund Concert in tribute to Creed at the late songwriter's hometown of Philadelphia.

 On the Moment of Truth World Tour (1987–88), it would be the next-to-last song before she'd return onstage to perform "I Wanna Dance with Somebody (Who Loves Me)".
 Houston repeated this pattern on the Feels So Right tour in 1990.
 It was the last song she'd perform during the I'm Your Baby Tonight World Tour (1991) though occasionally she had encores.
 For her expansive world tour for her successful soundtrack to The Bodyguard, she opened the show with the first verse and chorus, arriving through a silhouette.
 During the South African leg of the tour, the song would be performed in full as part of a three-song encore.

 Houston mostly left it out of the set list of her My Love Is Your Love World Tour in 1999; the singer later explained to John Norris, correspondent for MTV that it was cut due to both the tour length and the sales comparison of her later hit "I Will Always Love You".
 However, she would perform the song during a 1999 show at Sportpaleis in Antwerp.
-In later tours such as the Soul Divas Tour (2004) and her final concert tour, the Nothing but Love World Tour (2009-2010), she placed the ballad as a part of a medley of her classic love songs.
+In later tours such as the Soul Divas Tour (2004) and her final concert tour, the Nothing but Love World Tour (2009–2010), she placed the ballad as a part of a medley of her classic love songs.

 Houston also performed it live on television, first doing so on the Dutch TV show, Show van de maand on April 19, 1985.
 On July 4, 1986, Houston performed a stirring rendition of the song at the Americana music concert during Liberty Weekend.

 In September 1986, Houston performed the song along with "How Will I Know" at the 1986 MTV Video Music Awards, with Marie Claire calling her performance of the ballad "chills-inducing".
 Her performance of the songs have been cited as one of the greatest performances in VMA history.

 At the 29th Annual Grammy Awards, Houston performed the song in her second straight appearance.
 The performance was added in Rolling Stones list of ten of her greatest performances, writing that the performance transformed her "from rising talent to a full-fledged superstar."
 A performance of the song at London's Wembley Arena in May 1988 was first broadcast on an Italian TV documentary on Houston on Rai Uno.